containernetworking/cni.dev/content/docs/_index.md

 ### Reference Plugins

 The CNI project maintains a set of [reference plugins](https://github.com/containernetworking/plugins) that implement the CNI specification.
-NOTE: the reference plugins used to live in this repository but have been split out into a [separate repository](https://github.com/containernetworking/plugins) as of May 2017.

 ### Running the plugins